iann0036/cfn-tf-custom-types/README.md

 Note that generating all files may take several minutes depending upon the amount of resources the provider has.

+You can also use `all` as the provider name to generate resources for all providers.
+Note this can take 20 minutes or more to complete.

+### Resource Submission

-Once you have generated the required resource files, you can submit the type by running the following:
+Once you have generated the required resource files, you can submit the type to the CloudFormation registry by running the following:

 ```
-python3 upload.py <resourcename>
+python3 submit.py <resourcename>
 # For example:
-python3 upload.py Terraform::AWS::Instance
+python3 submit.py Terraform::AWS::Instance
 ```

 Note that resource submission will also generally take several minutes.